chrisburnell/chrisburnell.com/_posts/articles/2020-01-14-sassy-lobotomised-owl.md

 }
 {% endhighlight %}

-So if we attempt to pass a parameter to the mixin that does not map to a defined measure, we get the following error message:
+So if we attempt to pass a parameter to the mixin that does not map to a defined measure…

 {% highlight scss %}
 header {